 I would recommend looking at a condenser for your first one.
 If you can, try to demo several to get an idea how they differ.

 The pickup pattern is the area and directions around the diaphragm that sound gets picked up from.
 The names for these are very weird, but here they are:

 The main difference is the direction that the mic is most sensitive in.
 There are directional styles, and omni-directional styles.
-(The omni part means all, so it picks up all around.)
+(Omni means all around.)
+All the others pick up from one end (or 2)

 What difference does this make to you?
 Let’s say you are recording a quartet of voices.
 You have 4 microphones, one for each singer.
 You might want to put 1 mic in front of each singer, so it picks up only him/her.

 But if the mic is an omni, it will end up recording all the voices.
 The people beside it will "leak" into it.

 If you use a cardioid, which picks up what's right in front of it, it will get right singer and not the others.
 You can isolate that voice from the others.